 The Little Village arch and its clock hold cultural and political symbolism in La Villita.
 They represent a community of immigrants coming out of the shadows and emerging as a powerful force both in Chicago and in Mexico.
-It a symbol of Mexican culture and heritage in Chicago.
+It is a symbol of Mexican culture and heritage in Chicago.
 Most importantly, it remains a portal for Mexicans and Mexican-Americans to experience Mexico from Chicago.
-The Little Village arch has become a treasured item to a community that intends on preserving its original design.
+The Little Village arch has become a treasured item to a community that intends to preserve its original design.

 1 Betancur, John.
 "Gentrification before Gentrification?
 The Plight of Pilsen in Chicago." .
 Published 2005.

 2 Hernandez, Alex V..
 "Chuy García."
 South Side Weekly.
 July 25, 2018. . https://southsideweekly.com/chuy-garcia-la-vida-de-la-villita/.

 3 Mandou, Ashmar.
 “Little Village Residents Demand Restoration of Historic Clock.”
 Lawndale Bilingual Newspapers, 6 June 2013, turing.library.northwestern.edu/login?url=https://search-proquest-com.turing.library.northwestern.edu/docview/1398734468?accountid=12861.

 4 Montaña, Constanza.
 “President Salinas’ Chicago itinerary troubles some Mexicans.”
 Chicago Tribune [Chicago] 19 Mar.
 1991: 4.
 Print.